ExploreWilder/MainWebsite/doc/source/jsdoc_map_player.rst

 The differences with the original demo are:

 * Removed the GPX drop capability because the track is automatically loaded,
-* Rewrote the GPX loading function to handle my custom format,
+* Rewrote the GPX loading function to handle a `WebTrack <https://github.com/ExploreWilder/WebTrack.js>`,
 * Removed the slow geodata.processHeights() because my custom format already includes the elevation,
 * Removed the search box and the 2D/3D button,
-* Managed to fit the tooltip inside the canvas and fixed an onresize bug,
+* Replaced the canvas profile to be like the 2D map viewer,
 * Changed the interface style and nested the map in my layout,
 * Optimized onFeatureHover() to skip useless heavy computation,
 * Changed centerPositonToGeometry() in a way to move the track above the elevation profile,